InfraRed Investigation in Singapore (IRIS) Observatory: Urban heat island contributors and mitigators analysis using neighborhood-scale thermal imaging: Materials and Methods

 \subsection{Rooftop observatory}

 From November 2021 to March 2022, an observatory was operating at the rooftop level to collect thermal images of different buildings on a university campus in Singapore.
 Singapore is a city-state in South-East Asia located near the equator.
 At this location, a hot and humid climate is experienced over the year.
 The air temperature varies between 26 and 30 degrees Celsius on average every month.
 The monthly average humidity is also relatively constant, with variations between 80 and 90 percent.
-When not obstructed by buildings, the wind blows at a speed between 1 and 4 meters per second from the South-East direction on average every month at the ground level.
+When not obstructed by buildings, the wind most frequently blows at a speed between 1 and 4 meters per second from the South-East direction.

 The observatory was installed on the rooftop of a 42-meter-tall building located in a residential area, as illustrated in Figure \ref{fig:location_view_observatory}.
 The residential area is located in front of a university campus consisting of office and educational buildings.
 Among the buildings, four can be observed from the observatory with a proper resolution.
 Building A is one of the tallest on the university campus.
 It is about 68-meter-tall with an important portion of its fa\c{c}ade covered by curtain walls.
 Closer to the observatory are Buildings B and C, which are both about 27-meter-tall.
 Their fa\c{c}ade consists of concrete walls and single-pane windows.
 In addition to concrete walls, the fa\c{c}ade of Building D consists of metal grids installed on a concrete frame.
 Building D was designed to be net-zero, and its height is around 24 meters.
 Around buildings A, B, C, and D, it is possible to observe several tropical trees from the observatory.
 In front of buildings B, C, and D, there is a road with heavy traffic.